wsjeon/wsjeon.github.io/_posts/2020-01-06-paper-0001-learning-fairness-in-multi-agent-systems.md

 ## Abstract
 Fairness is essential for human society, contributing to stability and productivity.
 Similarly, fairness is also the key for many multi-agent systems.
 Taking fairness into multi-agent learning could help multi-agent systems become both efficient and stable.
 However, learning efficiency and fairness simultaneously is a complex, multi-objective, joint-policy optimization.
 To tackle these difficulties, we propose FEN, a novel hierarchical reinforcement learning model.
 We first decompose fairness for each agent and propose fair-efficient reward that each agent learns its own policy to optimize.
 To avoid multi-objective conflict, we design a hierarchy consisting of a controller and several sub-policies, where the controller maximizes the fair-efficient reward by switching among the sub-policies that provides diverse behaviors to interact with the environment.
 FEN can be trained in a fully decentralized way, making it easy to be deployed in real-world applications.
 Empirically, we show that FEN easily learns both fairness and efficiency and significantly outperforms baselines in a variety of multi-agent scenarios.

+## Overall Score
+- *NOTE*: Minimum score is 1.0.
+If there was no assessment, score is 0.0.
+- Review Assessment
+  - Thoroughness In Paper Reading: 0.0 / 5.0
+  - Level of Understanding: 0.0 / 5.0
+  - Checking Correctness Of Derivations And Theory: 0.0 / 5.0
+  - Checking Correctness Of Experiments: 0.0 / 5.0
+- Novelty: 0.0 / 5.0
+- Readability: 0.0 / 5.0
+- Reproducibility: 0.0 / 5.0